Amvacacela/IT-Tier-II-Support-Quests/README.md

 I use it to:
 - 📓 Document real-world IT support scenarios and technical wins
 - 🧠 Reflect on areas I want to grow: networking, security, sysadmin
-- 📈 Build momentum toward **higher-paying, higher-responsibility infrastructure roles**
+- 📈 Build momentum toward higher-responsibility infrastructure roles**

 I’ve learned that it’s easier to document your wins in the moment than to try and remember them months later.
 That’s why I write them down here — so I can **track my growth** and **stay sharp** for the next opportunity.